Platoniux/MediaQueries/README.md

 # MediaQueries
-Test of my MediaQueries for MateAcadamy
+Test of my MediaQueries for MateAcademy

 **GitHub Pages** you can find [there](https://platoniux.github.io/MediaQueries/ "GitHub Pages for this repo").